ec209/re-team-manual/source/documentation/automate-on-call-interruptible.md

 If the account uses the `aws-root-accounts@digital.cabinet-office.gov.uk` email address, then GDS staff who have access to the safe and membership of the `aws-root-accounts` google group can remove the account.

-If it uses a different email address, the account can only be removed by someone with access to that email address.
+If it uses a different email address, the account can only be removed by someone with access to that email address and associated MFA secret.